unverbuggt/TPMS/sensors/README.md

 # Sensors

-## Other (probably EV6T) type
+## General

 It seems to be like [tpms_ford.c](https://github.com/merbanan/rtl_433/blob/master/src/devices/tpms_ford.c).

 The total transmission is 160 bits.
 The transmission is OOK and then FSK modulated while car is standing or when using the 125kHz trigger tool (BC2T-1A203-AB).
 It changes to only FSK modulation while driving.
+The car however seems to only receive the FSK messages.

 Preamble 16 Bits: `0101010101010101` = `0x5555`.
 Sync Word 16 Bits: `0101010101010110` = `0x5556`.

 Eight Manchester encoded data bytes `II II II II PP TT FF CC`.

+## Other (probably EV6T) type

 `IIIIIIII`: ID, mine started with `4` in the first nibble.